 Never project an image of the Sun through the telescope.
-Because of the folded optical design (on the SCT), tremendous heat build-up will result inside the optical tube.
+Because of the folded optical design, tremendous heat buildup will result inside the optical tube.
 This can damage the telescope and/or any accessories attached to the telescope.

 For safe solar viewing, use a solar filter that reduces the intensity of the Sun's light, making it safe to view.
 With a filter you can see sunspots as they move across the solar disk and faculae, which are bright patches seen near the Sun's edge.